 2. Mental Health Challenges: Terry Davis struggled with schizophrenia throughout his life.
 This condition, while posing significant challenges, may have also contributed to his extraordinary programming abilities.
 Some have suggested that his unique thought processes, which were a result of his condition, played a role in his approach to software development.

 3. Innate Talent: Terry Davis displayed an extraordinary aptitude for programming from an early age.
-It’s clear that his talents were not solely a product of his formal education but rather a combination of raw talent and unrelenting dedication.
+His talents were not solely a product of his formal education but rather a combination of raw talent and unrelenting dedication.

 TempleOS: A Monument to Genius